The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Method

-\paragraph{Detector} The forensic detector is aimed at detecting attacks, as a proxy of watermark removal.
-This choice stems from the property of well-designed watermarking models to hide the watermark signal $w$ from detection without the secret key \cite{Cox200815}.
-A forensic detector able to detect the removal of a specific watermark is a security red flag, as it means that the watermarking model leaves a learnable signal, thus exposing itself to forging attacks as described in WMForger~\cite{soucek2025transferable}.
+The forensic detector is aimed at detecting attacks, as a proxy of watermark removal.
+This choice stems from the property of well-designed watermarking models to hide the watermark signal $w$ from detection without the secret key~\cite{Cox200815}.
+A forensic detector capable of detecting the removal of a specific watermark is a security red flag, as it means that the watermarking model leaves a learnable signal, thus exposing itself to forging attacks as described in WMForger~\cite{soucek2025transferable}.

 We define our forensic detector $D_f$ as a feature extraction network with an MLP that outputs a sigmoid-based score.
 A score below 0.5 indicates a pristine image; above 0.5 indicates an attacked one.
 We train it by optimizing the Binary Cross-Entropy objective function.
 We use ConvNextTiny-v2 \cite{convnextv2} as our backbone for the detector.
 We aim for a generalist detector since the defender has no prior knowledge of the attacker's method.
 A critical design choice is separating removal detection from AI-generation detection.
 GenAI detectors exploit artifacts specific to a generative architecture which change as models evolve.
-Our detector must instead learn signatures of \textit{attacks}: the statistical traces left when an embedded signal is forcibly suppressed.
+Our detector must instead learn signatures of \textit{attacks}: the statistical traces left when part of an original image is reconstructed or edited.
 To enforce this distinction, we include WMForger in the training set alongside diffusion-based attacks.
 Because WMForger operates through adversarial perturbations rather than generative reconstruction, its presence forces the detector to capture broader removal artifacts.
 We provide more details on the training procedure in Section \ref{sec:experiment}.

 \ewa{Cette allégation (WMForger presence prevents the classifier from focusing solely on generative artifacts and forces it to capture broader removal artifacts) est-elle vérifiée expérimentalement ? ie. un détecteur appris seulement sur des attaques génératives est-il moins bon ?
 (Sur des attaques génératives seulement bien sur) Est-ce qu'inclure WMForger dans le train set améliore les performances sur attaques génératives du test set ?} \ewa{Addendum: en fait les résultats de la Table 4 ne vont pas en ce sens: supprimer WMForger du train set ne semble pas deteriorer les performances de detection des attaques generatives...}